 Welcome to the web pages for the probability section of MAS113 Introduction to Probability and Statistics.
 This covers the first semester and the first three weeks of the second semester.
 Course notes (excluding some of the worked examples from the lectures), exercises and solutions will appear here, in PDF format.

-Information about the statistics section, lectured by Prof Jeremy Oakley, is available on MOLE.
+Information about the data science section, lectured by Prof Jeremy Oakley, is available on MOLE/Blackboard.

 There will be one other session in each week.
-In weeks 1 and 2 it will be a computer class, giving an introduction to the software package R, and in weeks 3 to 12 (excluding week 7, which is a reading week) it will be a tutorial.
-These sessions will be on Wednesdays, at either 9am or 11am depending on which group you are in; you can find out which group you are in and the name of your group's tutors at the SoMaS tutorial groups page.
-This will also tell you where the classes are.
+In weeks 1 to 4, corresponding to the probability part of the course, it will be on Mondays at either 13:00, 15:00 or 16:00; you can find out which group you are in, the time and place of your sessions, and the name of your group's tutors at the SoMaS tutorial groups page.

 For the tutorials, I will announce which questions from the exercise booklet you should look at in advance of the class.
 You should have a look at the questions before the class so that you have a good idea what you want to ask about; this is a much better use of the time available than if you only look at them for the first time in the class.